Vladivostok: Soviet period

 By the time of the establishment of Soviet power, Vladivostok was clearly in decline.
-The retreating forces of the Japanese army removed items of material value from the city.
+The retreating forces of the Imperial Japanese Army (IJA) removed items of material value from the city.
 Life was paralyzed; there was no money in the banks, and the equipment of enterprise was plundered.
 Due to mass migration and repression, the city's population decreased to 106,000 inhabitants.
 Between 1923 and 1925, the government adopted a "three-year restoration" plan, during which operations at the commercial port were resumed, and it became the most profitable in the country (from 1924 to 1925).
 The "restoration" period was distinguished by a number of peculiarities: the Russian Far East did not adopt 'war communism', but was, immediately, inducted to the New Economic Policy.

 In 1925, the government decided to accelerate the industrialization of the country.
 A number of subsequent "five-year plans" changed the face of Primorye, making it an industrial region, partly as a result of the creation of numerous concentration camps in the region.
 In the 1930s and 1940s, Vladivostok served as a transit point on the route used to deliver prisoners and cargo for the Sevvostlag of the Soviet super-trust Dalstroy.
 The notorious Vladivostok transit camp was located in the city.
 In addition, in the late 1930s and early 1940s, the Vladivostok forced labour camp (Vladlag) was located in the area of the Vtoraya Rechka railway station.

 Vladivostok was not a place of hostilities during the Great Patriotic War, although there was a constant threat of attack from Japan.
 In the city, a "Defense Fund" was created (the first in the country), to which the residents of Vladivostok contributed personal wealth.
 During the war years Vladivostok handled imported cargo (lend-lease) of a volume almost four times more than Murmansk and almost five times more than Arkhangelsk.